wakamex/m-n-k-game-AI/README.md

 | printMoves | bool | If true, moves will be printed as games are played|

 ### Heuristic scoring
 Scoring is represented by array of integers.
 Array must be size of `winningSize-1`.
 Item at index `i` represents score for open combination of size `i` in any direction.
-Combination is consirdered open when it can be extended atleast on one end.
+Combination is considered open when it can be extended at least on one end.

 Scores can be negative.
-Combinations are form every point in every direction.
+Combinations are from every point in every direction.
 First move is chosen randomly.

 **Example:**